bet4a/d3wiki/Arrays.md

 <a name="d3_ascending" href="#d3_ascending">#</a> d3.<b>ascending</b>(<i>a</i>, <i>b</i>)

-The comparator function for natural order:
+Returns -1 if *a* is less than *b*, or 1 if *a* is greater than *b*, or 0.
+This is the comparator function for natural order, and can be used in conjunction with the built-in array sort method to arrange elements in ascending order:

     function(a, b) {
       return a < b ? -1 : a > b ?
 1 : 0;
     }

-This comparator can be used in conjunction with the built-in array sort method to sort elements by their natural order, ascending.
 Note that if no comparator function is specified to the built-in sort method, the default order is lexicographic (alphabetical), not natural!
+This can lead to bugs when sorting an array of numbers.

 <a name="d3_descending" href="#d3_descending">#</a> d3.<b>descending</b>(<i>a</i>, <i>b</i>)

-The comparator function for reverse natural order:
+Returns -1 if *a* is greater than *b*, or 1 if *a* is less than *b*, or 0.
+This is the comparator function for reverse natural order, and can be used in conjunction with the built-in array sort method to arrange elements in descending order:

     function(a, b) {
       return b < a ? -1 : b > a ?
 1 : 0;
     }

-This comparator can be used in conjunction with the built-in array sort method to sort elements by their natural order, descending.
-Note that if no comparator function is specified to the built-in sort method, the default order is lexicographic, not natural!
+Note that if no comparator function is specified to the built-in sort method, the default order is lexicographic (alphabetical), not natural!
+This can lead to bugs when sorting an array of numbers.

 <a name="d3_min" href="#d3_min">#</a> d3.<b>min</b>(<i>array</i>[, <i>function</i>])

+Returns the minimum value in the given *array*.
+If the array is empty, returns undefined.
+An optional accessor *function* may be specified, which is equivalent to calling *array.map(function)* before computing the minimum value.
+Unlike the built-in [Math.min](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/min), this method ignores any values that cannot be coerced to a number, such as NaN or undefined.
+Thus, when computing the domain of a [[scale|Scales]] from data, only the defined region of the data is considered, rather than applying a degenerate domain.

 <a name="d3_max" href="#d3_max">#</a> d3.<b>max</b>(<i>array</i>[, <i>function</i>])

+Returns the maximum value in the given *array*.
+If the array is empty, returns undefined.
+An optional accessor *function* may be specified, which is equivalent to calling *array.map(function)* before computing the maximum value.
+Unlike the built-in [Math.max](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/max), this method ignores any values that cannot be coerced to a number, such as NaN or undefined.
+Thus, when computing the domain of a [[scale|Scales]] from data, only the defined region of the data is considered, rather than applying a degenerate domain.

 ## Associative Arrays

 <a name="d3_keys" href="#d3_keys">#</a> d3.<b>keys</b>(<i>object</i>)

+Returns an array containing the property names of the specified object (an associative array).
+The order of the returned array is not defined, though it will be consistent with your browser's iteration order when using a [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).

 <a name="d3_values" href="#d3_values">#</a> d3.<b>values</b>(<i>object</i>)

+Returns an array containing the property values of the specified object (an associative array).
+The order of the returned array is not defined, though it will be consistent with your browser's iteration order when using a [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).

 <a name="d3_entries" href="#d3_entries">#</a> d3.<b>entries</b>(<i>object</i>)

+Returns an array containing the property keys and values of the specified object (an associative array).
+Each entry is an object with a key and value attribute, such as {key: "foo", value: 42}.
+The order of the returned array is not defined, though it will be consistent with your browser's iteration order when using a [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).

 ## Array Operators